 Know What’s On the AP Computer Science Exam

 Knowing the information and having the skills to pass the test won’t get you to the finish line unless you are adept at answering the questions correctly.
 Knowing the format of both the APCSA and APCSP exams is a critical piece of information so you won’t be surprised by the format of the test.
-The AP Central website has excellent resources, including video walk-throughts, that go over the format, big ideas, topics and unit-by-unit breakdowns of the course work.
-The video walk through also points out the weighting for each unit on the exam.
+The AP Central website has excellent resources, including video walk-throughs, that go over the format, big ideas, topics and unit-by-unit breakdowns of the course work.
+The video walk-through also points out the weighting for each unit on the exam.

 Some useful sites explaining the format and content of the exams are provided in the Exam Format section of this article.

 This course framework provides a description of the course requirements necessary for student success, with a focus on big ideas that encompass core principles, theories, and processes of the discipline.
 The framework also encourages instruction that prepares students for advanced computer science coursework and its integration into a wide array of STEM-related fields.
 APCS-A teaches coding for kids using Java programming language.

 The AP Computer Science A framework is organized into 10 commonly taught units of study that provide one possible sequence for the course.
 As always, you have the flexibility to organize the course content as the teacher or student prefers.

 More detailed information can be found in this PDF provided by the AP College Board.